github/developer.github.com/content/changes/2014-12-08-organization-permissions-api-preview.md

 - The Owners team will no longer be special.
 - The [List your repositories][list-your-repos] API will include organization-owned repositories.
+- The [List user organizations][list-user-organizations] API will only include public organization memberships.

 ## What's happening to the Owners team?